JennEYoon/datasciY/logs-7.23.2020.md

 #### July 23, 2020

-In the middle of updating blog post - all 100 tutorials up on YouTube.
+In the middle of updating blog post - all 10 tutorials up on YouTube.
+highlight pysal and bayesian tutorials.

 numpy - structured array,
   * can create non-uniform array for simple dictionary, list, or structured matrix operations.